“This is the place I feel most comfortable, and I feel the English are my friends.”

 The Scotch Club was the beginning of a crazy ride for Hendrix.
 In 1967, he played a slew of London gigs including Chislehurst Caves (he'd been here the year before too, when an onlooker fuzzily remembered "What a strange place...
 I think he played Hey Joe"), the Orchid Ballroom in Purley, the Brady Boys’ and Girls’ Club in Whitechapel, Soho's Flamingo Club and Hampstead Country Club at Belsize Park.
 Famously, Hendrix is supposed to have written Purple Haze in the dressing room of the Upper Cut club in Forest Gate, although this was never substantiated.
 Certainly the track was recorded at De Lane Lea Studios and Olympic Studios, both in London.
 Most of these venues have since been lost to the sands of time although Chislehurst is still open to explore (well worth a visit, although don't expect any Fender Strat solos now), and Olympic Studios has reverted to a cinema.

 By the second half of 1967, Hendrix was playing bigger venues — a couple of which still exist.
 In September 1967 he played the charity concert at the Royal Festival Hall in aid of the Liberal International Anti-Racialist Appeal Fund.
 In 1969, Hendrix had really battened down the hatches, and played only two official London dates, both at the Albert Hall.
 Due to tensions in the group, and dodgy engineering, the first of these was a "disaster" — the second, somewhat better.

 These were the last gigs Hendrix and his band would play in Europe.
 Just over a year and a half later, he died of a drug overdose at the Samarkand Hotel in Kensington.

-With thanks to Christian Lloyd whose book Hendrix at Home: a Bluesman in Mayfair is published later this month.
+With thanks to Christian Lloyd whose book Hendrix at Home: a Bluesman in Mayfair was published in 2016.